DSruthiSarika/fuzzy-neural-wind-forecast/README.md

 ## Key Contributions

-* Development of a hybrid fuzzy-neural forecasting model
+* Development of a hybrid fuzzy-neural forecasting system
-* Integration of rule-based and machine learning approaches
+* Integration of rule-based and machine learning techniques
-* Comparative evaluation of multiple models
+* Comparative analysis of multiple models
-* Visualization-driven analysis of forecasting performance
+* Visualization-driven evaluation of forecasting performance
-* Implementation of a GUI-based system
+* Implementation of an interactive GUI-based system

 ---

 ## Limitations

-* The dataset size is moderate and may not fully represent large-scale real-world scenarios
+* The dataset is moderate in size and may not fully represent large-scale real-world scenarios
 * The neural network architecture is relatively simple
-* External environmental factors are not fully incorporated
+* External environmental factors are not extensively incorporated

 ---

 ## Future Work

-* Incorporating deep learning models such as LSTM for time-series forecasting
+* Apply advanced deep learning models such as LSTM for time-series forecasting
-* Using large-scale real-world datasets for improved generalization
+* Validate the model on large-scale real-world datasets
-* Enhancing feature engineering with additional environmental variables
+* Incorporate additional environmental variables for improved accuracy
-* Deploying the system as a real-time forecasting application
+* Extend the system for real-time forecasting applications

 ---